replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 You should have received an invite to log into https://vendor.replicated.com -- you'll want to accept this invite and set your password.

-In this lab, we have already created an application for you, but there are no releases created yet.
+In this lab, an application has already been created but there are no releases yet.
 We are going to cover creating the release with the UI and through the CLI.
-Going through the UI is easier and better if you just want to understand the basic concepts as it will automatically create resources for you.
-With the CLI, we'll take a more 'starting from scratch' approach.
-Later in the lab we'll be making changes to the application, and will only cover the CLI.
+Attaching your chart through the UI is easier and better if you just want to understand the basic concepts as it will automatically create resources for you.
+Later in this lab, we'll cover using the Replicated CLI to create and update releases in a helm-based application.

 ### Using the UI